 Chairman and CEOA 15-year veteran of Tennis Canada and one of the most successful women executives in sports, Stacey Allaster came to the WTA in January 2006 as its President, and on July 13, 2009 was promoted to Chairman and CEO.

-Allaster holds a Bachelor's degree in Economics and Physical Education from the University of Western Ontario, and an MBA from the Ivey School of Business.
+Allaster holds a Bachelor's degree in Economics and Physical Education from the University of Western Ontario (UWO), an MBA from the Ivey School of Business and an honorary Doctorate of Law from UWO.
 The mother to children Jack and Alexandra, Allaster and husband John Milkovich reside in St. Petersburg, Florida.